Everything About Software Outsourcing in Latin America

 State of Software Development in South America

-Many of these companies come from the United States because of their geographical proximity and time zone similarities.
-South America is changing the perception that outsourcing is a risky business and is becoming a significant IT provider in the global arena with thriving economies and industries led by Brazil, Chile, and Argentina, among other countries.
+We’ve witnessed firsthand how South America is changing the perception that outsourcing is a risky business and is becoming a significant IT provider in the global arena, with thriving economies and industries led by Brazil, Chile, and Argentina, among other countries.

 Benefits of Working With South American Developers

-In a perfect world, outsourcing should be painless.
-But many end up getting burned by firms that operate overseas.
-South America is a relatively new region to outsource from and has kept a good track record of passionate developers that are eager to do good work.
+South America has a good track record of passionate developers who are eager to do good work.

 Price vs. quality